moby/moby/docs/reference/logging/overview.md

 * `local5`
 * `local6`
 * `local7`

+`syslog-tls-ca-cert` specifies the absolute path to the trust certificates signed by the CA. This option is ignored if the address protocol is not `tcp+tls`.

+`syslog-tls-cert` specifies the absolute path to the TLS certificate file.
+This option is ignored if the address protocol is not `tcp+tls`.

+`syslog-tls-key` specifies the absolute path to the TLS key file.
+This option is ignored if the address protocol is not `tcp+tls`.

+`syslog-tls-skip-verify` configures the TLS verification.
+This verification is enabled by default, but it can be overriden by setting this option to `true`.
+This option is ignored if the address protocol is not `tcp+tls`.

 By default, Docker uses the first 12 characters of the container ID to tag log messages.
 Refer to the [log tag option documentation](log_tags.md) for customizing